Breastfeeding Peer Counselor Training Certification Program

 Increasing breastfeeding initiation and duration in the United States is one of the Healthy People 2020 objectives for the public’s health.
 Breastfeeding has numerous benefits for mothers and children including lowering rates of infant mortality and morbidity, enhances bonding between mother and infant, and decreases women’s risk of breast, cervical and uterine cancer.

 Aspiring lactation educators, aspiring lactation consultants, perinatal case managers, prenatal and postpartum home visitors, community health promoters (Promatoras), Parent Educators, Parent Coaches, Family Health Advocates, Certified Perinatal Health Workers (CPHWs), parent educators, Community Health Outreach Workers (CHOWs), health educators, doulas, childbirth educators, childbirth assistants, midwife assistants, midwifery apprentices, aspiring midwives, student midwives, student nurses, nurses, medical students, mothers, grandmothers, any woman who wants to help other women breastfeed.
 We encourage women of color to attend to help promote breastfeeding in their communities.

-13. Describe four problems encountered by breastfeeding mothers and four remedies for these problems.
+- Common problems encountered by breastfeeding mothers and remedies for these problems.

 1. Pass certification exam with score of 80%.

 2. Assist three mothers with lactation support and provide three self-reports and three client reports.

 3. Prepare a community resource list for clients.

 4. Annual re-certification is $250.00 + other requirements.

 You will receive a 200-page manual for the course.